*Please note that some of our policies have been updated to comply with CDC and DCFS guidelines. Click to see our COVID-19 Updates page.

 The last day of the school year and our annual block party will be held on a Friday in June.
 There is no school on the day of the block party.
 Parent/Guardian supervision is required at the block party.
 Summer camp starts immediately on the following Monday.

-All Aboard...Learning Express, Inc. does not promote or consent for their employees to provide care and/or employ themselves with outside babysitting/care taking jobs for families enrolled at All Aboard...Learning Express, Inc.
+All Aboard...Learning Express, Inc. does not promote or consent for their employees to provide care and/or employ themselves with outside babysitting/care or taking jobs for families enrolled at All Aboard...Learning Express, Inc.

 11. WATER BOTTLES:

 AALE does permit students to bring water bottles into their classrooms.
-The perfect water bottle should be labeled with you child's name, leak-proof, unbreakable, and safe.
+The perfect water bottle should be labeled with your child's name, leak-proof, unbreakable, and safe.
 The water bottle must also have a type of flip-open top.
 For safety reasons, no one-time use water bottles with disposable caps are allowed.
 The water bottle must contain water and water only.
 Water bottles must be taken home on a daily basis to be sterilized.

 It is important that every parent cooperates fully with the school health program.
 Our regulations are designed to protect the well being of all children and to guard against avoidable absences for health reasons.
 When there are symptoms of illness or other indications that a child is not well enough for group activities, arrangements must be made for his/her care at home.
 All Aboard…Learning Express, Inc. has no provisions for the care of children who are ill.
 Proper care at the beginning of an illness can often shorten its duration.